phossystems/HelicalGearPlus/README.md

 ## "Better" Input Persistence
 Previously input persistence was achieved by saving the input values to attributes.
 This has the disadvantage of being rolled back by undos.
 So if you wanted to tweak a gear you just generated you would have to re-enter everything.
 The new system just stores values in a variable.
 Persistence is lost if Fusion360 or the Add-In is restarted but persistence is not affected by undos.
 While a hybrid system would be possible, I do not think it is worth implementing.

+## Base feature Mode
+With the base feature option enabeled, gears are generated inside a base feature, meaning that no design history is being captured for the gear and it does not need to be recalculated every time something in the timeline changes.
+This significantly improves perfermance for files containing complex gears and also seems to spead up generation a bit.
 <br>
 <br>